 It may be mentioned here, vaginal atropy is the principal contributor to dryness in the vagina.
 All these symptoms mainly result from suddenly decreased production of the female hormones, namely estrone and progesterone, inside one’s ovaries.
 In addition to the symptoms given above, you may also suffer from vaginal inflammation and thinning of the vaginal tissues.

 As the tissues in your vaginal wall start thinning, you’re likely to experience discomfort during sexual intercourse.
 Read on to learn about some important facts related to this physiological condition:

-Furthermore, you can ask your doctor for prescription medicines to prevent bone loss during post-menopause phase.
+Furthermore, you can ask your Private Doctor London for prescription medicines to prevent bone loss during post-menopause phase.

 The Problem of Memory Loss – Its Causes and Cure05 Oct, 2018